Despite spending less than 2 weeks here, I really loved El Salvador!

 Book your awesome coffee tour right here

-So everywhere in Central America has its own batch of Mayan ruins, and El Salvador is no different.
+So everywhere in Central America has its own batch of Mayan Ruins, and El Salvador is no different.

-Now, I’ll be upfront and say we didn’t visit the Mayan ruins.
+Now, I’ll be upfront and say we personally didn’t visit the Mayan ruins.
 We planned too, but I’d already seen about 5 sets and the capital of the Mayan world: Tikal, and just didn’t feel like seeing any more.

 This fantastic tour takes you to ALL the Mayan ruins in El Salvador

-It’s the second biggest city in El Salvador (After San Salvador), and it’s actually quite cute.
+It’s the second biggest city in El Salvador (after San Salvador), and it’s actually quite cute.

-El Tunco itself is also a backpacker hub so it’s got lots of great restaurants and bars.
 The weekend is when this place really comes to life with fantastic parties and live music!

 We stayed in a place called the Casa De Mar hotel which was right on the beachfront and had the best surf break in the area literally in front of it!

-The beaches are the most touristy part of El Salvador, so if for some reason, you are really concerned about safety, then this is one of the safe places to visit in El Salvador.
+The beaches are the most touristy part of El Salvador, so if for some reason, you are really concerned about safety, then this is one of the safest places to visit in El Salvador.

 Ps, I suggest El Tunco because it’s where we went, but there are plenty of other beautiful beaches in El Salvador including La Libertad, Costa Del Sol and much more.